Monday, July 3, 2017

 I.

 Although The Twilight Zone preferred to explore tales of terrestrial fantasy, and was arguably at its best in this mode, the series occasionally dramatized tales of intergalactic travel.
 Of the episodes in which intergalactic travel was utilized, the story in question typically concerned a small group of astronauts who land on an unknown planet only to discover too late some initially unperceived danger.
-Notable examples include Charles Beaumont’s “Elegy,” Richard Matheson’s “Death Ship,” and a couple of Rod Serling’s adaptations, “I Shot an Arrow Into the Air” and “People Are Alike All Over.”
+Notable examples include Charles Beaumont’s “Elegy,” Richard Matheson’s “Death Ship,” and two of Rod Serling’s adaptations, “I Shot an Arrow Into the Air” and “People Are Alike All Over.”
 Other related episodes, such as Richard Matheson’s “Third from the Sun” (by way of a Rod Serling adaptation) and “The Invaders,” and Earl Hamner’s “Stopover in a Quiet Town” (the latter of which neatly lifted the ending of “The Little People”), appear at first to be terrestrial fantasies only to be revealed as something else in a twist ending.

 The common inspiration for this type of story on The Twilight Zone was the style of character-based space fantasy popularized by Ray Bradbury, and in particular Bradbury’s 1950 collection of interconnected stories, The Martian Chronicles.
-In fact, one could view certain episodes of the series as reimagining particular Bradbury stories.
+In fact, one could view certain episodes of the series as reimagining Bradbury stories.
 Charles Beaumont’s “Elegy” is clearly inspired by Bradbury’s 1948 story “Mars is Heaven,” which was included in The Martian Chronicles as “The Third Expedition.”
-Rod Serling acknowledged his debt to Bradbury in personal correspondence when he wrote the pilot episode “Where is Everybody?” due to that episode’s likeness to Bradbury’s 1949 story “The Silent Towns.”
+Rod Serling acknowledged his debt to Bradbury in personal correspondence when he wrote the pilot episode “Where is Everybody?” due to that episode’s perceived likeness to Bradbury’s 1949 story “The Silent Towns.”

-If “The Little People” is one part Bradburyesque space fantasy, it is equally met with distinctive Rod Serling characterizations and moral messaging, aligning the episode with such Serling-penned episodes such as “The Monsters are Due on Maple Street,” “The Shelter,” “One More Pallbearer,” and “Four O’Clock,” the latter of which was adapted from the story by Price Day.
+If “The Little People” is one part Bradburyesque space fantasy, it is equally met with distinctive Rod Serling characterizations and moral messaging, aligning the episode with such Serling-penned episodes as “The Monsters are Due on Maple Street,” “The Shelter,” “One More Pallbearer,” and “Four O’Clock,” the latter of which was adapted from the story by Price Day.
 In these episodes, Serling utilizes recognizable aspects of fantasy or mystery fiction to say something more about the human condition and explore the heights and depths to which humankind may rise or fall when faced with an extraordinary situation.
 Again, Serling fully mastered this blending of conceptual influences in his fourth season episode, “On Thursday We Leave for Home.”

 An additional possible influence upon Serling’s construction of “The Little People” is Sidney Carroll’s short story, “None Before Me,” the title of which would have served the episode better than its rather plain heading.
-“None Before Me” was first published in the July, 1949 issue of Cosmopolitan but if Serling encountered the tale it was likely in the 1952 volume Timeless Stories for Today and Tomorrow, a frequently reprinted collection of fantasy tales selected and introduced by Ray Bradbury for Bantam Books.
+“None Before Me” was first published in the July, 1949 issue of Cosmopolitan, but if Serling encountered the tale it was likely in the 1952 volume Timeless Stories for Today and Tomorrow, a frequently reprinted collection of fantasy tales selected and introduced by Ray Bradbury for Bantam Books.
 That book was one of two Bradbury compiled for Bantam in the 1950’s, the other being The Circus of Dr. Lao and Other Improbable Stories in 1956.
 A short aside, The Circus of Dr. Lao was a 1935 novel by Charles G. Finney.
 It was later adapted into a film by producer/director George Pal in 1964 as The Seven Faces of Dr. Lao.
 Twilight Zone veterans Charles Beaumont and William Tuttle provided the script and makeup effects, respectively.
 Tuttle won the first ever Academy Award given for achievement in makeup for his contributions to the film.

 “None Before Me” concerns Mr. Gresham, a miser with the taste of a connoisseur.
-He takes pleasure in having only the finest things but he is covetous to the point of ruination.
+He takes pleasure in having only the finest things but is covetous to the point of ruination.
 Gresham is contacted by one of the dealers he associates with and is enticed to purchase an exquisite doll’s house.
 What so captivates Gresham about the house are the miniature figures of life-like people that reside within.
 Gresham becomes enamored with forcing the small figures to do his bidding and his obsessive nature soon blurs the line between fantasy and reality.
 Selected quotations from the story illustrate the story’s thematic relationship with “The Little People”:

 “Here it was – a real home, and family, and children to do his bidding.”